-Chromebook Usage Agreement
+Chromebook/Technology Usage Agreement

-As the School District of Suring moves forward in our one-to-one initiative of getting technological devices to each student, questions arise regarding the Chromebooks.
-Parents should be aware students will not be allowed to take Chromebooks home.
+As the School District of Suring moves forward in our one-to-one initiative of (tablets for 5K) technological devices to each student, questions arise regarding the Chromebooks.
 The District is implementing an insurance plan fee.

-Insurance Plan Fee:

-- \$10 insurance cost per student for Elementary and Middle School, grades 2-8 - \$25 insurance cost per student for High School, grade 9-12 - Payment is required for the start of the school year - Family cap (based on free/reduced application) \$50 - Payment plan can be set up for families with more than two students - Fee will be prorated - Full fee if student/students start during First Semester - Half is due if student/students start during Second Semester - Assigned Chromebooks will not be handed out to students if their Chromebook fee has not been paid
+Maintenance Plan Fee: \$10 maintenance cost per student for Elementary School, grades 5K-5

+- Payment is required for the start of the school year - Family cap (based on free/reduced application) \$50 - Payment plan can be set up for families with more than two students - Full fee at time of registration o Fee Repair Table:
-It is the district's intention for students to keep the device at end of their senior year starting with the Class of 2020, for an additional \$25 fee payment (assuming all fees have been paid).